Diane Srivastava: Research

 Published after the completion of her Ph.D., Srivastava produced a 1999 paper on how the methodologies of ecological papers may impact and influence what is observed on the biodiversity between local and regional ecosystems.
 Depending on what habitats are chosen and in what numbers, she observed, the researchers can bias the results and imply certain distributions of homogeneity of species across a regional species pool that aren't truly accurate.
 She argued that the interactions between species on a local level could have ramifications on the regional level that wouldn't be observed from studies that only used local–regional richness plot methodologies.

-In the 2000's, she worked with Mark Vellend on research involving how conservation policy experiments for preserving ecosystems has largely been applied on only small temporal and spatial scales.
+In the 2000s, she worked with Mark Vellend on research involving how conservation policy experiments for preserving ecosystems has largely been applied on only small temporal and spatial scales.
 Because of this constraint of biodiversity studies, the impact of local controls on a regional group of species and how this affects the ecosystem is unknown.
 At the same time, their 2005 paper noted that the diversity-stability hypothesis, such that greater diversity leads to greater ecological stability, was not supported by the data and the current state of research on the topic was of little help to conservationists.

 Srivastava co-authored a 2012 paper with Bradley Cardinale that provided a systematic review of the over 1,000 ecological studies done in the prior 20 years, whose results were presented at the United Nations Conference on Sustainable Development.
 After the 2021 heat dome in British Columbia, she created a research group to investigate how the heat dome affected wildlife and ecosystems.

 Awards and honors

 The 2010 E.W.R.
 Steacie Memorial Fellowship was given to Srivastava by the Natural Sciences and Engineering Research Council for her general research on how ecosystems are shaped by species.
+Dr. Srivastava's research that garnered this award is intended to support better policy for ecosystems.